Arttuv/arttuv-website/src/content/writings/agile-still-relevant-in-2024.md

 Agile is fundamentally a mindset.
 Different frameworks and models are designed to implement its principles, but they are not synonymous to "agile".

-## Before agile: Deceitful predictability
+## Before agile: deceitful predictability

 I see the birth of agile as a reaction to what software development too often looked like: a waterfall as it is most commonly understood.
 One cycle of specification-planning-implementing-testing-releasing process (details and the number and names of phases vary), with fixed schedule and budget.